Seahawks waive tight end Ed Dickson, safety Tedric Thompson, creating $5 million in salary cap space

 Dickson was entering the final season of a three-year contract worth up to $10.7 million he signed with the Seahawks in 2018.

 It had been reported two weeks ago the team had allowed Thompson to seek a trade.
-But that didn’t happen and waiving him now allows Thompson to find a new team before the NFL draft.
+But that didn’t happen and waiving him now allows Thompson to begin finding a new team.

 Thompson was a fourth-round pick in the 2017 draft out of Colorado, taken 111th overall with a pick the Seahawks got when they made a trade move out of the first round (the year they ended up taking Malik McDowell at number 35 overall with their first selection).

-But he struggled in some early games and was placed on injured reserve and lost for the season in late October with a torn labrum.
+But he struggled in some early games and was placed on injured reserve and lost for the season in late October with a torn labrum for which he underwent season-ending surgery (he is now said to be fully recovered).

 That happened right as the Seahawks traded with Detroit to acquire Quandre Diggs, who moved into the starting lineup at free safety.